 Α) If on Day (d) the User’s Financial Equity is greater than or equal to zero:

-(i) If the amount corresponding to Gauc (d) is greater than or equal to the financial value of the User’s bids in the ongoing Capacity Booking Auctions, the User’s Financial Participation Limit for Day (d) is equal to Gauc (d).
+If the amount corresponding to Gauc (d) is greater than or equal to the financial value of the User’s bids in the ongoing Capacity Booking Auctions, the User’s Financial Participation Limit for Day (d) is equal to Gauc (d).

-(ii) If the amount corresponding to Gauc(d) is less than the economic value of the User’s bids in the ongoing Capacity Commitment Auctions, the User’s Financial Participation Limit for Day (d) is equal to the User’s Financial Participation Limit for Day (d-1) and the User is not eligible to participate in new auctions starting from 16:00 on Day (d) until 16:00 on Day (d+1).
+If the amount corresponding to Gauc(d) is less than the economic value of the User’s bids in the ongoing Capacity Commitment Auctions, the User’s Financial Participation Limit for Day (d) is equal to the User’s Financial Participation Limit for Day (d-1) and the User is not eligible to participate in new auctions starting from 16:00 on Day (d) until 16:00 on Day (d+1).